PrachetShah/Unscript-Rookies-2022/README.md

 ## 7. Challenges faced:
 *   Data Analysis
 *   Input for model
-*   Probemes in deployment due to data size
+*   Problems in deployment due to data size

 ## 8. How to run it locally: